 To open this chakra more, you may want to try “going with the flow” a little bit.
 Having some fun and seeing where it leads.
 You can think of this chakra as almost the inverse of the mind where everything is logical and needs to know the plan.
 Also, embracing your sexuality a little more and trying to work out any issues around this area may help to open and unblock the chakra.

 If the sacral chakra is hyper-active then it’s probably a good idea to calm down a little bit, and maybe instill some self-discipline in your life.

 The Solar Plexus

 This chakra relates to your sense of ego, identity and confidence in the world.
 It’s situated above the sacral in the intestines, which is why someone with a healthy solar plexus may be said to have “guts”.
-Its colour is very representative of its function, being a big, bright yellow.

 If healthy and in balance, the person will have a solid sense of identity, confidence and balanced ego in the world.
 It can be correlated with a good grounding via the root chakra and the person knows who they are and what they’re doing in the world.